Baking soda for gray hair

 Rinse your hair with this rinse and see the magic.

-If you wish to use acv more often. it’s best to increase the pH to about 4 by adding more water to it.
+If you wish to use ACV more often, it’s best to increase the pH to about 4 by adding more water.

 To achieve a pH of 4, mix one teaspoon of ACV with 8 ounces of distilled water.

 Another issue with baking soda is that after each application, it leaves residue behind.
-Over time this residue also builds up on your hair.
+Over time, this residue builds up on your hair.

 To get rid of it, the order would be: